dankorotin/ton-tutorials/README.md

 ### 2.3.
 [Addresses, Part 3: Flags](2-3-addresses-and-states-3/README.md)

-Implement checks for network type and bounceability flags in the wallet app.
+Implement checks for network type and bounceability flags in the address.
 Gain a practical understanding of how bounceability affects funds transfers.

 ### 2.4.
 Internal Messages